api3dao/oev-docs/docs/dapps/integration/contract-integration.md

 Note that using API3 data feeds for only some asset prices still counts as a mixed design.
 Say a lending platform uses the ETH/USD API3 data feed, and the USDT/USD data feed of another oracle solution.
-A user takes out a USDT loan with ETH collateral.
+A user takes out a USDT loan with ETH collateral, and the following price action renders the position liquidatable once the ETH/USD data feed is updated.
-Even if an OEV searcher detects an opportunity that they want to bid on, they must consider that a rogue USDT/USD update may expose it to the public before they can claim it, which causes them to avoid bidding a large amount.
+Even if an OEV searcher detects the opportunity, they must consider that a rogue USDT/USD update by the other oracle solution may expose it to the public before they can claim it, which causes them to avoid bidding a fair amount.

 ::: info 💰 Financial

 It is up to you to maximize your OEV Rewards by integrating correctly.
+Not maximizing OEV Rewards causes loss of profits and thus is a security issue.

 :::